whitetreebible/connections/static/index.md

-# Bible Atlas
+# Connections

-Welcome to **Bible Atlas**, an interactive resource for exploring biblical people, places, tribes, and themes.
+Welcome to **Connections**, an interactive resource for exploring biblical people, places, tribes, and themes.
 This project visualizes relationships across the Bible and related sources, providing a rich reference for pastors, scholars, and curious readers alike.

-Bible Atlas was created by a software engineer with a passion for biblical studies.
+Connections was created by a software engineer with a passion for biblical studies.
 It applies **network and graph theory** to connect ideas, themes, people, and places, offering both intuitive exploration and scholarly depth.

 ---

-## What Bible Atlas Does
+## What Connections Does

 - Maps biblical relationships: who is connected to whom, familial lineages, tribal affiliations, and thematic links.
 - Each **page** includes references, notes, and visualizations showing its **connections** to other pages.